-With regard to the superior interest of the state of injury in compensation for the plaintiff so that he has adequate funds to pay his doctor and hospital bills (affectionately known as the "medical creditor" interest), it is indeed difficult to make this point the kingpin of a territorial principle for several reasons.
-First of all, the presence of first party insurance (Blue Cross, Blue Shield, medical pay etc.) has argument substantially. weakened this Furthermore, Cavers himself has decided that his first territorial principle survives even in the absence of a strong compensation interest on the part of the state of injury.
-Cavers raises the problem of what ought a court to do with a plaintiff who is a visitor from out of state who seeks the protection of the higher standard of financial protection of the state of injury which would be denied to him in his home state.24 In a situation where the state of injury would satisfy its need for payment of medical and hospital costs it is hard to see why the state of injury has any interest in providing more liberal compensation to the out-of-state plaintiff at the expense of its own citizen.
+With regard to the superior interest of the state of injury in compensation for the plaintiff so that he has adequate funds to pay his doctor and hospital bills (affectionately known as the "medical creditor" interest), it is indeed difficult to make this point the kingpin of a territorial principle for several reasons.17 First of all, the presence of first party insurance (Blue Cross, Blue Shield, medical pay etc.) has weakened this argument substantially.
+Furthermore, Cavers himself has decided that his first territorial principle survives even in the absence of a strong compensation interest on the part of the state of injury.
+Cavers raises the problem of what ought a court to do with a plaintiff who is a visitor from out of state who seeks the protection of the higher standard of financial protection of the state of injury which would be denied to him in his home state.18 In a situation where the state of injury would satisfy its need for payment of medical and hospital costs it is hard to see why the state of injury has any interest in providing more liberal compensation to the out-of-state plaintiff at the expense of its own citizen.
 To respond to this most difficult question, Cavers makes the following observation:

-This contention neglects the consideration that the financial protection a state has prescribed, being a part of its provision for the general security, is in part a sanction for wrongfully causing harm.
-As a consequence its purposes include elements of deterrence and retribution even though it may be couched in essentially compensatory terms.
+This contention neglects the consideration that the financial protection a state has prescribed, being a part of its provision for the